 - Handling large volumes of calls, emails or social media enquires – we receive on average 37,000 calls per month.

 - Acting as the main point of contact between the force and the public.

-Our contact handlers work a rotating shift pattern on the following schedule: 6 on 4 off, comprising of 2 early shifts followed by 2 late shifts and then 2 night shifts over a 10 week pattern.
+Our Contact Centre Officers work a rotating shift pattern on the following schedule: 6 on 4 off, comprising of 2 early shifts followed by 2 late shifts and then 2 night shifts over a 10 week pattern.
 There is also a training day incorporated once every 10 weeks.
 The pattern includes anti-social hours including weekends and Bank Holidays.

 Upon completion of the full-time training course, we may be able to offer part-time working hours, however these will still need to conform to the shift pattern.

 While customer service experience is a bonus, it’s not necessary as, from your first day with us, you will be supported through great training by brilliant teammates.
 Overall, you’ll simply want to make a difference, together.